-The main merchandise stand is on the ground floor of Her Majesty's Theatre and will be open before the show, at interval and at the end of the show.
-There is also a display of merchandise upstairs and a small stand to buy programs on the ground floor near the stairs.
+The main merchandise stand located in the Stalls foyers of Festival Theatre and will be open before the show, at interval and at the end of the show.
+There is also a display of merchandise upstairs in the Dress Circle foyer and a small stand to buy programs on the ground floor near the main entrance and box office.